infinitel8p/Security-Cam/WIFI.md

         ```bash
         sudo systemctl restart dnsmasq
         ```
-    Now you should be able to connect to the AP and access the internet through it.
+    Now you should be able to connect to the AP and use its internet connection to access the internet.
+(If you have a working internet connection on its client side)

 11. ### Automate the workaround:
     1. #### Create a new file: